Master of Land & Property Development

 Our program teaches the process of development using hands-on and experience-based approaches.
 Beyond the classroom, student organizations such as the Real Estate Development Association provide direct access to real estate development professionals throughout the state.
 Field trips, a speaker series, and networking events with groups such as the Urban Land Institute (ULI) develop our students academically and professionally.

-Our MLPD program also provides a fast track for students to earn the CCIM designation after graduation.
+Our MLPD program also provides a University Fast Track for students to earn the Certified Commercial Investment Member (CCIM) designation after graduation.

 Areas of Emphasis